figtools/figgy/things_to_figure_out.md

 - Test sync with `/app/multi/level/twig/`
 - Add automated test with replicate from
 - Automated test with merge-params
+- Tag all SSM params with managed_by: figgy
+- `figgy --reset` or `figgy reset`

 ## Ideas:
 - Remove need for users to have allow 'Python'
+- Personal passpack by using tags.

 - Add support for "ExternalId" verification for cross-account role assumption from Bastion.
 - Param finder